 What if you don’t need to customize the learning content for your learners?
 This is possible if you let them do it by themselves.
 Trainers want the best for the employees, but expecting them to know everything about the company is unjustified.
 This is where user-generated content can be effective.

 Individuals having first-hand experience are better suited to resolve queries.
-Provide them with a platform that enables them to upload and share their own learning assets.
+Provide them with a best online course software that enables them to upload and share their own learning assets.
 With social features, they can contribute meaningful content to the training program.

 9. Offer Learning Paths